bmathnguyen/bmathnguyen.github.io/about.md

 title: About
 permalink: /about/
 ---
+Hi there!

 I am currently a 12-grade highschooler at Hanoi - Amsterdam Highschool for the Gifted.
 I'm interested in maths, data science, and artificial intellegent.
+I'm going to pursue my undergraduate degree in Computer Science at the National University of Singapore under the ASEAN UG scholarship.

 ## Education